quackmore/esp8266-drivers/README.md

 ## License

-The library comes with a [BEER-WARE] license.
+The drivers comes with a [BEER-WARE] license.

 Enjoy.